Program Overview

 ANTH 351 Archaeology 3 units

-List B: Choose one to two courses, 3 - 5 units: Units
+List B: Choose one course from the following, 3 - 4 units: Units

 BIOL 250 Human Anatomy 4 units